leangen/graphql-spqr-spring-boot-starter/README.md

 ```
 Of course analogous for Gradle project.

-The plan is that in following 0.0.2 alpha release `spring-boot-starter-websocket` won't be necessary if you're not using autoconfig for graphql subscriptions.
+The plan is that in 0.0.2 alpha release `spring-boot-starter-websocket` dependency won't be necessary if you're not using autoconfig for graphql subscriptions.

 ## Defining operation sources for the API

-All beans in spring context annotated with `@GraphqlApi` will be considered to be operation sources.
+All beans in spring context annotated with `@GraphqlApi` are considered to be operation sources (concept similar to `Controller` class in SpringMVC).

 This annotation can be used in combination with `@Context` or `@Bean` annotations, e.g.